-There are a few hybrids on the market now as well that have hoods and waterproofing in some areas (shoulders, hood) like hardshells, but are otherwise primarily softshells.
+There are a few hybrids on the market now as well that have hoods (for ski and snowboard jackets this is often a helmet-compatible hood so you can both stay warm and wear your noggin protection) and waterproofing in some areas (shoulders, sleeves, hood) like hardshells, but are otherwise primarily softshells.
 These are nice because they have all the positives of softshell jackets, but provide some extra guard against precipitation.

+What kind of weather protection do you actually need?
 Hardshells consist of a waterproof membrane and taped seams to ensure no leakage in times of high precipitation.
-Softshells usually have a durable water repellent (DWR) coating which keeps you dry in light rain or snow but will eventually soak through.
+Softshells usually have a durable water repellent (DWR) coating which keeps you dry in light showers but will eventually soak through.